JowoScript/JowoScript/README.md

 <strong>
 	Runtime.Build() this print app in java file number....then kotln same if you know 🤣
 	<br><br>
+	many people dont know different of deepfake, cgi and Ai the fact in hell and i hate SDM rendah
+	<br><br>
 	baby knowledge and sleep time
 	<br><br>
 	PT JowoScript Technology Indonesia - Always TOP Forever until end the world